How can your organization leverage different social media channels for social recruiting and employer branding purposes?

 - Video content watched on Facebook total approximately 100 million hours

-- 88% of businesses with 100+ employees use Twitter for marketing
+- 88 percent of businesses with 100+ employees use Twitter for marketing

-- 59% of Americans on social media believe that customer service via social media has made issues easier to resolve
+- 59 percent of Americans on social media believe that customer service via social media has made issues easier to resolve

-- 25% of the traffic registered by retail websites come from Pinterest
+- 25 percent of the traffic registered by retail websites come from Pinterest

 However, not all social media channels are created equal.
 Strategies that work for one platform may not work for the other.
 To squeeze the most value out of your social media recruiting and employer branding efforts, below are some best practices.

-According to a CareerBuilder.com survey, employers using social networking sites to research candidates has increased from 11% in 2006 to 60% in 2016, a 500% boost within a 10-year span.
+According to a CareerBuilder.com survey, employers using social networking sites to research candidates has increased from 11 percent in 2006 to 60 perfect in 2016, a 500 percent boost within a 10-year span.

 But how exactly do you use social media to find the right candidates?
-The dollar cost of a bad hire, after all, is huge – anywhere from 30% of the employee’s first-year earnings to about $240,000, which is the average cost of employee onboarding.
+The dollar cost of a bad hire, after all, is huge – anywhere from 30 percent of the employee’s first-year earnings to about $240,000, which is the average cost of employee onboarding.

 Use InMail to communicate with candidates, and take advantage of LinkedIn’s Sponsored Jobs feature so your job ads reach more qualified candidates.
 Also, be active in group discussions and regularly post status updates.

-Facebook has more than 1.94 billion monthly active users as of March 2017, by far the largest social networking site.
+Facebook has more than 2.13 billion active users and it remains, by far, the largest social networking site.
 The platform can be used for a variety of recruiting purposes: posting job openings, sourcing passive candidates, and engaging with potential hires by answering their questions and joining relevant conversations.

-Facebook for Business just recently rolled out a new feature that allows page administrators to create job posts, track applications, and communicate with interested candidates.
-For now, however, the feature is available to U.S. and Canada businesses only.
-For other countries, there are third-party apps such as Careers Tab by SmartRecruiters that perform a similar job.
+Facebook for Business includes a feature where page administrators can create job posts, track applications, and communicate with interested candidates.
+There are also third-party apps such as Careers Tab by SmartRecruiters that perform a similar job.